scrapy/scrapy/docs/intro/install.rst

 Installing Scrapy
 =================

-Scrapy runs on Python 2.7 and Python 3.3 or above (except on Windows where Python 3 is not supported yet).
+Scrapy runs on Python 2.7 and Python 3.6 or above.

 If you’re already familiar with installation of Python packages, you can install Scrapy and its dependencies from PyPI with::